dave4283/ecom_personal_project/README.md

 # Front End
 The front end was created using the React framework with Bootstrap.
 A theme was implemented using bootswatch with icons from font-awesome(cdnjs).

-Multiple components were created using react & bootstrap HomeScreen
+Multiple components were created using react & bootstrap.
+Redux used for state management.

+Many different features were implemented including: Shopping Cart, Product Reviews & Ratings, Top products banner, Search Bar, User profile, Admin panel w/ Product & User management, Admin Order Details, Mark orders as paid and delivered, Paypal & CC API button integration.

+Authorization using JWT (JSON WEB Tokens)

 # Back End
-Python and Django
+Python Django backend w/ Models.py for postgreSQL schema / tables.

 # Databases
 PostgreSQL